-To see exactly what students see when they login, click the "Login as Student" button on the screen in Gradebook Mode or the screen in Admin Mode.
+To see exactly what students see when they login, click the "Login as Student" button on the screen in Teacher Mode, or in Admin Mode on click the Login link for the student or specific parent.
 (This does not affect the login activity stats.
 Note: Admins may disable this feature for some or all teachers to prevent them from seeing grades from other teachers.)

 FERPA & Legal Compliance

 Some school districts have policies against posting grades on the Internet or allowing data to be hosted off-site.
 Ever since the advancement of Transport Layer Security (TLS/SSL) in the late 1990's, all data is just as secure off-site on the Internet as it is on your district network.
 Please see Security for more details, and please contact us if you have any concerns or questions.